 - feel personal distress about their interest, not merely distress resulting from society’s disapproval;

 - have a sexual desire or behavior that involves another person’s psychological distress, injury, or death, or a desire for sexual behaviors involving unwilling persons or persons unable to give legal consent.

-Many do not know this but, in truth most people who have atypical sexual interests do not have a mental disorder.
+Many do not know this, but, in truth, most people who have atypical sexual interests do not have a mental disorder.
 Rather, it is a perverse and willing choice that engage in such acts.
-To compare these people to women who genuinely have a psychiatric issue is inhumane.
+To compare these people to women who genuinely have psychiatric issues is inhumane.

-Let us not judge or we shall be judged.
-If indeed Ebony is not ill then I say, carry out punishment to the fullest extent of the law.
+Let us not judge, or we shall be judged.
+If indeed Ebony is not ill, then I say, carry out punishment to the fullest extent of the law.
 However, let us make sure that’s the case.
-Shame on those who have disorders such a bipolar or schizophrenia and because of medication are functional judging this woman.
+Shame on those who have disorders such as bipolar or schizophrenia and, because of medication, are functionally judging this woman.
 Your road is not the same as hers.
-Shame on society for not accepting that those mental disorders that only affect women real and not some made-up figment of our imagination.
-Shame on government for not doing more.
+Shame on society for not accepting that those mental disorders that only affect women are real and not some made-up figment of our imagination.
+Shame on the government for not doing more.
 Congrats to the person who decided that they should do more and created this White House Petition.
 Hopefully, you will do as I did and sign.
-We owe it to ourselves as women to protect ourselves before the right is taken from us.
+We owe it to ourselves as women to protect ourselves before our right is taken from us.

-If you you or someone you know is suffering from post partum depression/psychosis please advocate for treatment and contact these sources if you need help:
+If you or someone you know is suffering from post-partum depression/psychosis, please advocate for treatment and contact these sources if you need help:

 Words of Wisdom: